10 Free Webinar Recording Software + How To Record A Webinar (2025 Guide)

 person in white shirt using black laptop computer on brown wooden table

-Now, let’s dive into our top picks when you want to record HD video conferencing or webinars on Mac.
-Many offer free trials so you can find the perfect fit.
+Now, let’s dive into our top picks when you want to record HD video conferencing software or webinars on a Mac.
+Many offer free trials, and some are fully free webinar tools you can start using today.

 1. Screenflow